We work with reputable affiliates to give you tools to achieve your goals. This post includes such links. Full disclosure here

 They also react better to some of the therapies designed to remove plaque from their arteries.
 Let’s just ignore the fact that it is actually smoking that scars the arteries, allowing fat and plaque to build up in the first place.

 I just want to tell my readers that this article demonstrates that there could be benefits to everything we consume out there.
-However for some things the harm may immensely supersede the benefits.
-The researches and studies we come across are correct most of the time, but the way they are presented or referred to by some sites could be misleading.
+However, for some things the harm may immensely supersede the benefits.
+The researchers and studies we come across are correct most of the time, but the way they are presented or referred to by some sites could be misleading.

 I touched on the studies being thrown around on some vegan and vegetarian websites in Vegetarians and Vegans Don’t Live Longer.
 Although the studies themselves were solid, they were taken out of context to promote certain agendas (although for a noble cause).